Fessenheim Nuclear Power Plant: Attacks and sabotage

 On May 3, 1975, two bombs exploded at the Fessenheim Nuclear Power Plant, which was still under construction.
 This caused damage and delayed the completion of the plant.
 No one was injured.
 The bombing was claimed by a group named "Commando Puig Antich – Ulrike Meinhof".

 On the evening of June 2, 1980, unidentified people drove up to the gate of the power plant and fired guns at the guards.
-No one of the guards was hit.
+None of the guards were hit.

 Closure announcements

 After his victory in the 2012 Presidential Election, François Hollande confirmed his plan to close the plant in 2017.

 In September 2012, he ordered to close the plant by the end of 2016.

 In September 2015, Ségolène Royal (Minister of Ecology, Sustainable Development and Energy since April 2014), said a closure before the end of the term of François Hollande (that ends in May 2017) would furthermore be her intention.
 Royal has suggested turning the plant into a Tesla factory.

 In June 2016, EDF demanded a settlement from the State for compensation.
 On 24 August 2016, Le Monde wrote that a settlement has been stipulated.

 On 9 April 2017, the plant was ordered to close after the Flamanville 3 unit comes online, expected to begin operation in late 2018, later reported to 2019, keeping the French nuclear generation capacity below the legal limit of 63.2 GWe.

 In November 2018, President Macron announced that both units would close in early 2020, which was refined in 2019 to unit 1 in February 2020 and unit 2 in June 2020.